vigneshkumar28/vigneshkumar28/README.md

 *	Completed Certification course entitled as Hello Bot: Introduction to RPA certified by Automation Anywhere team.
 *	Completed Professional certification course entitled as IBM Certified Data Scientist [ Credential id: S4TWWGBF9F5H]

+### 🌱 PROJECTS:
+1)	**Project Name: IoT based intelligent Gas Leakage Detection and Leak Point Location system**
+*	**Tools used:** Arduino IDE, IBM Watson IoT Platform, Node-Red, IBM IoT sensor.
+*	**Description:** In hardware, the components are MQ2 sensor, Arduino Uno, ESP8266, GSM module.
+Created the IoT devices in cloud such as WIFI Module, Microcontroller and other circuit elements.
+Connected the devices via API and created UI for real-time monitoring.
+Used to increase the security and safety measures.
+2)	**Project Name: Face currency identification **
+*	**Tools used:** MATLAB and Watson AutoAI.
+*	**Description:** Created a model and trained with set of original and duplicate images of currency using image processing.
+Comparing the input image with original image’s threshold value.
+If it matches, print the input image is original else print input image is duplicate.
+Used to detect the duplicate currency during monetization.

 ### 🌱 RESEARCH PAPER PUBLICATION:
 Published research paper in International Research Journal entitled as **IOT BASED INTELLIGENT GAS LEAKPOINT DETECTING AND LOCATING SYSTEM**, journal named as International Research Journal of Modernization in Engineering Technology and Science (IRJMETS), Volume 2, Issue 5, May 2020. **[Paper ID: IRJMETS40561]**